JonahGroendal/inverse-trs/README.md

 # Inverse Total Return Swap
-A simple crypto derivatives contract for creating for creating fully-collateralized synthetic assets (aka stablecoins) on Ethereum.
+A simple crypto derivatives contract for creating fully-collateralized synthetic assets (aka stablecoins) on Ethereum.

 ## Using The Contract
 To gain exposure to the denominating asset (e.g. USD), simply buy into the protection buyer pool with `buyHedge(amount, to)`.